exercism/v3/languages/csharp/exercises/concept/interfaces/.docs/after.md

 Interfaces are widely used to support testing as they allow for easy [mocking][so-mocking-interfaces].

-See this [article][td-interfaces] for details of what types of member can be included in an interface.
+See this [article][dt-interfaces] for details of what types of member can be included in an interface.

 Interfaces can inherit from other interfaces.